redux-saga/redux-saga/docs/advanced/ForkModel.md

 - The `call(fetchAll)` will raise itself an error which will be caught in the `catch` body of `main`

 Note we're able to catch the error from `call(fetchAll)` inside `main` only because we're using a blocking call.
 And that we can't catch the error directly from `fetchAll`.
-This a rule of thumb, **you can't catch errors from forked tasks**.
+This is a rule of thumb, **you can't catch errors from forked tasks**.
 A failure in an attached fork will cause the forking parent to abort (Just like there is no way to catch an error *inside* a parallel Effect, only from outside by blocking on the parallel Effect).